-Our second-year corps members in Chicago-Northwest Indiana complete a project in which they reflect on their experiences in the classroom, and develop a theory of change based around how we could better serve our students and communities.
+Our second-year corps members in Greater Chicago-Northwest Indiana complete a project in which they reflect on their experiences in the classroom and develop a theory of change based on how we could better serve our students and communities.

 I’ve been fortunate enough to have taught many of my students for two years now, and I have seen how these skills have been an essential part of a strong educational foundation.
 Studies have shown that social-emotional learning provides students with skills that are essential for not just elementary education, but high school and beyond.
 In my classroom, I have focused on social-emotional learning while still incorporating standards for literacy, math, cognition, and language so that my students are ready for kindergarten.

 From the beginning of the year, I’ve introduced many multicultural books depicting kids who look like my students, who are all Black or Latinx, and I have used CSEFEL social-emotional cards to help orient them to social-emotional learning.
 CSEFFL social-emotional cards were developed by the Center on Social and Emotional Foundations for Early Learning at Vanderbilt University.
 These cards help educators and caregivers teach social-emotional skills with images of children sharing, asking for help, working together, and more.
 In addition to the cards, I had my older students work with my younger students to model positive social-emotional skills and gave them leadership roles so that they felt affirmed.
 I also introduced our calming kit, which is filled with soft stress toys, play-doh, a notebook and crayons, and more in the library/calming area of our classroom.
 Students use this kit and area to take a break when they are feeling strong emotions.
 It is imperative for students to be able to self-regulate in kindergarten, so building these skills is so important.